dhmillis/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-19](figure/unnamed-chunk-19.png)

-The two plots suggest that the average number of steps taken increases very slightly over the course of the day on weekdays, but increases at a higher rate over the course of the day on weekend days.
+Conclusion: The regression lines for the two plots suggest that the average number of steps taken increases very slightly over the course of the day on weekdays, but increases at a higher rate over the course of the day on weekend days.